Visiting Cuba: Frequently Asked Questions

-Yes, travel to Cuba remains legal but is highly restricted by the US government.
-Travel with a licensed People-to-People tour operator, such as Access Trips, is allowed on both private and group tours.
-Access Trips operates small group tours under People-to-People license 515.565(b).
-Upcoming restrictions will prohibit individuals from traveling on their own under this license number unless they booked at least their trip prior to June 16, 2017.
-Tourism is not currently legal for Americans traveling to Cuba, but People-to-People travel is not considered tourism.
+Yes, visiting Cuba remains legal but is highly restricted by the US government.
+Travel with a licensed tour operator, such as Access Culinary Trips, is allowed on both private and group tours.
+Access Culinary Trips operates small group and private tours to Cuba under Support for the Cuban People, license 515.574.
+Tourism is not currently legal for Americans traveling to Cuba, but Support for the Cuban People travel is not considered tourism.

-People-to-People travel must include a full-time schedule of educational exchange activities designed to encourage meaningful interaction between American travelers and the Cuban people.
-As a People-to People tour operator, Access Trips creates fun, fascinating itineraries that include cooking classes with local Cuban chefs, a visit to a sustainable farm and a farm-to-table meal prepared by the farmer’s lovely wife, a salsa class with members of a local dance troupe, a festive happy hour in a local home, daiquiri and mojito classes with renowned mixologists, a meeting with a third generation tobacco farmer to learn about how cigars are made, and so much more.
-Our guests return from Cuba with new insights, lifelong memories and enduring friendships.
+Visiting Cuba under the category of Support for the Cuban People must include a full-time schedule of activities resulting in meaningful interactions between American travelers and the Cuban people.
+As a tour operator operating under the general license of Support for the Cuban People, Access Culinary Trips enhances contact with the Cuban people through fun, fascinating itineraries that include a cooking class with a local Cuban chef, a visit to a sustainable farm and a farm-to-table meal prepared by the farmer’s lovely wife, a salsa class with members of a local dance troupe, a festive happy hour in a local’s home, daiquiri and mojito classes with renowned mixologists, a meeting with a third generation tobacco farmer to learn how cigars are made, and so much more.
+Our guests return from visiting Cuba with new insights, lifelong memories and enduring friendships.

 What Accommodations Do You Use in Cuba?

-Access Trips has always rented private homes, or casas particulares, for our tours.
+Access Culinary Trips has always rented private homes, or casas particulares, for our tours.
 We prefer private homes because we can better control the quality of your experience and because our money (and yours) goes directly to support private citizens.
-The upcoming restrictions imposed on the use of Cuban hotels will have no impact on our tours whatsoever.
+The restrictions imposed on the use of some Cuban hotels have had no impact on our tours whatsoever.
 Read here for more information on the Cuban accommodations we use.

-How Do I Get a Visa to Go to Cuba?
+How Do I Get a Visa to Visit Cuba?

-A travel visa (sometimes referred to as an entry card or tourist card) is required for all US citizens traveling to Cuba.
-Our trip operates under the category of People-to-People travel, general license #515.565 (b).
-You will need this number and the address of the accommodations in Havana (provided by Access Trips) to complete the visa paperwork.
+A travel visa (sometimes referred to as an entry card or tourist card) is required for all US citizens visiting Cuba.
+Our trip operates under the category of Support for the Cuban People, general license #515.574.
+You will need this number and the address of your accommodations in Havana (provided by Access Culinary Trips) to complete the visa paperwork.
 Each airline has its own process and recommendations regarding visas.
 Please contact your airline for more information.
-To learn more about visa and entry requirements for Cuba, please check out the Cuba page of the US Department of State website at: https://travel.state.gov/content/passports/en/country/cuba.html.
+If you prefer to purchase your visa before you travel, we will be happy to refer you to our travel agent partner.
+To learn more about visa and entry requirements for Cuba, please check out the Cuba page of the US Department of State website at: https://travel.state.gov/content/passports/en/country/cuba.html

 Can I Book My Own Flight to Cuba?

 Yes!
-Booking a flight to Cuba is the same as booking a flight anywhere else, with one exception.
-Since tourism is not legal to Cuba, your airline will ask you to confirm that you are traveling on one of the 12 legal categories of travel to Cuba.
-If you have booked your tour with Access Trips, then your category is People-to-People educational travel, and you can proceed with booking your tickets.
+Booking a flight to visit Cuba is the same as booking a flight anywhere else, with one exception.
+Since tourism is not legal to Cuba, your airline will ask you to confirm that you are traveling on one of the legal categories of travel to Cuba.
+If you have booked your tour with Access Culinary Trips, then your category is Support for the Cuban People travel, and you can proceed with booking your tickets.

-Do I Need Any Documentation Regarding My Tour?
+Do I Need Any Documentation Regarding My Visit to Cuba?